uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 The [income-tax-mtd-changelog](https://github.com/hmrc/income-tax-mtd-changelog) (GitHub) provides detailed and comprehensive information about API changes.

-### Documentation changelog
+### Document changelog

 Below is a summary of updates to this service guide.

 #### Version 4.2

-1 May 2024
+30 April 2024

-- Implement revised document structure
+- Implement revised document structure (no content has been removed)

 #### Version 4.1